KeikakuDorito/GEDFinal/README.md

 The Starter code from the TA was used.

+Space - Spawn New Enemy (Object Pooling)
+LMB - Invert controls (Command)

 ## Object Pooling
+ObjectPooling is a singleton class.

 Object Pooling instantiates a pool of objects on Scene Load, then disables them for later use.

-Whenever a new object needs to be created, an Object will be enabled and moved to the specifed location.
+Whenever a new object needs to be created, the SpawnFromPool function is called and an Object will be enabled and moved to the specifed location.

+Pressing space spawns a new enemy.

 ## Command